Head-wise Adaptive Rotary Positional Encoding for Fine-Grained Image Generation: Experiments

 \subsection{Comparison to Existing Works}

-\paragraph{Image Understanding.} Table~\ref{tab:understanding_imagenet} summarizes ViT-B results trained for 300 epochs.
-HARoPE achieves the best Top-1 accuracy of 82.76\%, improving upon APE by 2.19\% and surpassing the strongest RoPE variant (2D-RoPE Mixed at 81.51\%).
+\paragraph{Image Understanding.} Table~\ref{tab:understanding_imagenet} summarizes DeiT-Base and DeiT-Large results.
+HARoPE achieves the best Top-1 accuracy of 83.76\%, improving upon APE by 0.25\% and surpassing the strongest RoPE variant (2D-RoPE Mixed at 83.73\%).
 These gains indicate that head-wise adaptive rotary rebasing applies well to the image understanding task and is also compatible with visual understanding.
 However, in this paper, we focus on the task of fine-grained image generation, so we do not conduct extensive experimental analysis for visual understanding.

 \paragraph{Class-Conditioned ImageNet Generation.} On ImageNet with DiT-B/2 (Table~\ref{tab:image_generation_dit}), HARoPE attains the lowest FID-50K (8.90) and the highest IS (127.01), while matching the strongest Precision (0.74) and achieving the best Recall (0.55).
 These results reflect improved fidelity and perceptual quality without sacrificing diversity compared to axis-separable or fixed-spectrum designs.